 Think the Low Countries were the avant-gardists of dike-building?
-No, sorry to say.
-Heavy dike building started already with the Sea Bank built at the end of the ninth century, sealing off the Fenland in England.
+Sorry to say, they were not.
+Heavy dike building started already with the Sea Bank built at the end of the ninth century, sealing off the salt-marsh area Fenland in England.

 Constructing high dikes was not something unique for the sea coast, either.
 For many centuries, this arms race also took place at the central river lands along the lower reaches of the mighty rivers Rhine and Meuse.
 Here, every community and village had to build its own dikes.
 If yours were higher and stronger than those of your neighbor, your neighbor would be jammed.
 Not you.
 The much celebrated Dutch tolerance explained in a nutshell.
 But this aside.

 But the dike-constructing race came with a price.
-Sealing off land from the influence of the sea means first of all that the land behind it no longer silts up.
+Sealing off land from the influence of the sea means first of all that land behind it no longer silts up.
 It even dries out and shrinks.
-Indeed, it turned into the contrary-land of Hans Brinker and the Hero of Haarlem.
-We can also name it Bathtub Country without a drain.
+Indeed, it turned into the contrary-land as described in the book abut Hans Brinker and the Hero of Haarlem.
+Just the same, we can name it bathtub country without drain.
 Furthermore, before dikes existed the waterwolf could flow out over a vast area of tidal marshlands during storm floods.
 People lived on terps, artificial settlement mounds, that were on average not much higher than 4 meters above mean sea level (MoD).
 Higher was simply not necessary.
-The sea just flowed out during storms over a huge salt-marsh area without, in general, causing too much damage because of this enormous storage capacity.
+The sea just flowed out during storms over the huge salt-marsh area without, in general, causing too much damage because of this enormous storage capacity.

 The highest terp of all is the one at Hogebeintum, namely almost 9 MoD.
 Why the people of Hogebeintum built such a high terp when 4 meters was already enough, we do not know.
 Was it perhaps to show off?
 Look us having a big terp!
 Want to learn more about terps from western Flanders to southern Denmark, read our Manual Making a Terp in 12 Steps.